 Most of your coursework will be asynchronous, so you can arrange your work around other responsibilities.
 The one exception will be your forty-minute weekly live discussion section, in which you and fellow students join me in guided discussion about that week’s reading material.
 I am flexible about working with students who have travel or other commitments (debate tournaments, for example).
 However, the commitment is significant!
 A student who cannot easily read eighty pages per week will struggle to keep up with the assignments.
 Since our pace and material will be advanced, I do not recommend this course for students who need remedial instruction in grammar, reading comprehension, or basic writing skills.
 Plan for about two hours per day for this course.

-Some of your coursework will also be pieces you will submit to state or national contests (like the Peace Essay Contest, or the Jane Austen Essay Contest), so that you’ll be working toward your class grade at the same time as you are accumulating honors for college applications and your resume.
+Some of your coursework may also be pieces you can submit to state or national contests, so that you’ll be working toward your class grade at the same time as you are accumulating honors for college applications and your resume.
 I will be making students aware of a few contest opportunities throughout the year, but students are also encouraged to do their own research and approach me with contests they would like to enter, and we can work together to tailor or replace a class assignment to suit the contest entry requirements.
 I’m not a believer in busy work—I want your work in this class to serve you well and help you toward your academic or career goals.

 Although the focus of this class is the adoration of books—more commonly known as “the study of literature”—we also prepare for the challenging AP exam in May.
 You can expect to gain a vocabulary of literary terms as well as a familiarity with test-taking skills and strategies.
 Too, you will develop independence of judgment, a capacity for critical reading, and a strong, clear voice as a writer—skills that will stand you in good stead when pursuing an undergraduate degree (and, truly, in any profession you pursue!).
 You will participate in reading that fully engages both the intellect and the imagination.
 By the end of the course, the quality and depth of your writing will have increased and be characterized by confidence and insight.